mozilla/pkipolicy/rootstore/policy.md

 CA operators MUST NOT generate the key pairs for end entity certificates that have an EKU extension containing the KeyPurposeIds id-kp-serverAuth or anyExtendedKeyUsage, unless the certificate is being issued to the CA itself.

-Effective for certificates with a notBefore date of July 1, 2020 or later, end entity certificates MUST include an EKU extension containing KeyPurposeId(s) describing the intended usage(s) of the certificate, and the EKU extension MUST NOT contain the KeyPurposeId anyExtendedKeyUsage.
+All end entity certificates MUST include an EKU extension containing KeyPurposeId(s) describing the intended usage(s) of the certificate, and the EKU extension MUST NOT contain the KeyPurposeId anyExtendedKeyUsage.